Need help with that sexual spark?

 Relationships continue to develop in stages, even after the honeymoon is over.
 Most of us are familiar only with the early stages: meeting, dating, courtship and commitment.
 Some have experienced moving in, marriage and the honeymoon phase, where everything is brand new and wonderful.
 This is what romantic songs and movies are all about, and it has become what people call “being in love.”
 Extending the honeymoon phase indefinitely is what people fantasize about as “happily ever after.”
 However, when the all-absorbing process of planning a wedding and honeymoon is over and the couple comes home to chores, work, money issues, etc., post-honeymoon shock can set in.
 Real-life is not as romantic as the courtship, wedding and honeymoon, but the real work of developing a great marriage begins now.

 Because many people have not had lasting relationships of their own, they have no experience or models of the later stages: the development of intimacy and settled partnership phases.

-Popular belief is that the quickest route to a dead sex life is via the alter, yet, statistically, marriage is actually the route to the best sex ever — provided that a couple can grow beyond the expectations most enter marriage with.
+A popular belief is that the quickest route to dead sex life is via the alter, yet, statistically, marriage is actually the route to the best sex ever — provided that a couple can grow beyond the expectations most enter marriage with.

 Most couples enter marriage with the expectation of the excitement found in novelty (And the hormone rush that comes with it) continuing forever.
-But it’s got a 18mo shelf life at best.
-Successful couples learn how to give up on false hopes like that in favor of building a repertoire of experiences that can be continually varied and enjoyed.
+But it’s got an 18mo shelf life at best.
+Successful couples learn how to give up on false hopes like that in favour of building a repertoire of experiences that can be continually varied and enjoyed.